Tsankawi: History

 Much of the site has never been excavated.
 Edgar Hewett, however, excavated at least 2 burial mounds near the main pueblo room blocks during his studies of the area during the late 1800s and early 1900s.

 Tsankawi village

 The village was built out of tuff stone (plastered inside) and mud.
 It was roughly rectangular in shape, with about 350 rooms and an enclosed central courtyard or plaza.
-Not only were the rooms used for cooking and sleeping, but for storage of food for the winter months or when crops failed.
-The architectural design with rooms surrounding a central plaza is still used by present-day Indians.
-The buildings were two or perhaps three stories high, with roofs made of wood and mud.
+Various rooms were used for cooking, sleeping, and for storing food for the winter months or when crops failed.
+The architectural design with rooms surrounding a central plaza is still used by present-day Puebloans.
+The buildings were two or three stories high, with roofs made of wood and mud.